nextest-rs/nextest/site/src/book/pre-built-binaries.md

 ## Community-maintained binaries

-These binaries are maintained by the community—*thank you for doing so!*
+These binaries are maintained by the community—*thank you!*

 ### Using Homebrew